nespinoza/luckyimg-reduction/README.md

-    3. With this noise estimation, extract photometry at the center and at different radii in a N pixel radius and use the flux at the center and the flux at each radii plus 5-sigma in order to generate the contrast curve.
+    3. With this noise estimation, extract photometry at the center and at different radii in a N pixel radius and use the flux at the center and the flux at each radii plus 5-sigma in order to generate a threshold function, which will aid in defining the flux ratio at which one considers a detection.

+    4. Inject fake signals and recover them using the threshold function.
+The largest contrast at which one can consider a detection is the 5-sigma contrast limit.

-The code performs the modelling, and generates a contrast curve at the end.
+The code performs the modelling, and generates the threshold function and contrast curve at the end.
 So far, it supports lucky imaging observations done with AstraLux Sur, but it should be easy to port it to other instruments.

 Dependencies
 ------------